gulkaran/gulkaran/README.md

 # Hi there, I'm Gulkaran Singh 👋
 ## 🎓 I'm a Canadian Highschool Student and Developer!

-- 🍁 I just launched a free online platform to learn the Ontario Computer Science Curriculm: [YRCodes][course]!
+- 🍁 I just launched a free online platform to learn the Ontario Computer Science Curriculm: [YRCodes][yrcodes]!
+- 💪 Hosting a second hackathon event December 27th: [Bytekode Hackathon][hackathon]!
 - 📲 I’m currently learning Java and developing in Swift!
 - 🎯 2021 Goals: Get post-secondary education in the Computer Science field!
 - ⚡ Check out some of my other [work][repos]!